Working bee on ridge track steps

 260 acres of natural peace and tranquility

-Only a 1 hour drive north of Melbourne in Victoria, Black Hill offers signed walking tracks, magnificent views, great rock formations, wild flowers, Australian wildlife, natural and re-vegetated bushland.
+Only a 1 hour drive north of Melbourne, Black Hill offers signed walking tracks, magnificent views, great rock formations, wild flowers, Australian wildlife, natural and re-vegetated bushland.
 With opportunities for walking, jogging, rock climbing, picnicking, and all the fresh air you can handle!

 Since the bushfire, and as per the Environmental Management Plan, all group off-track activities require Council permission.